jhussainGit/SmartEmailer/replit.md

 ## Overview
 Smart Emailer Pro is a free, web-based AI-powered email generation platform designed to help users create professional, academic, and business emails across 30+ writing styles.
 It leverages OpenAI's GPT-5 model to generate contextually appropriate emails based on user inputs including style preferences, recipient information, LinkedIn profiles, job descriptions, and custom context.
 The platform supports multi-language email generation, offers robust draft management for authenticated users, and includes a Gmail-integrated contact form.
 Its primary purpose is to provide a comprehensive, free tool for efficient and high-quality email composition, aiming for broad market adoption through its free-to-use model and SEO-optimized content.

+**Current Status**: Beta Release - Users are encouraged to provide feedback via the contact form.

 ## User Preferences
 Preferred communication style: Simple, everyday language.